GrizzlyEnglish/modelLINQ/README.md

 # modelLINQ
 ------------
-A library to help your write LINQ expressions trees faster and cleaner.
+A library to help you write LINQ expressions trees DTO modeling faster, cleaner, and in plain english.

 ------------